 You have the opportunity to work in a research setting and gain valuable experience.
 Decide what types of research are best for you.

 - Undergraduate Research Opportunities Program (UROP) More than 200 CSE students each year work on research projects in various departments through UROPs.
 Participating in a UROP gives you the opportunity to work with a faculty mentor on a research project.
 UROP students receive up to $1,500 in stipends and up to $300 for project related expenses.
 To apply, you need to identify a faculty mentor and create a research proposal.
-Proposals for UROP projects for spring semester 2018 are due Monday, Oct.
-9, 2017.
-The deadline for summer and fall 2018 is Monday, Feb.
-19, 2018.
-Learn more on the Undergraduate Research website.
+Proposals for UROP projects for spring semester are usually due early October.
+The deadline for summer and fall is usually in mid-February.
+For specific dates and information, visit the Undergraduate Research website.

 - International Undergraduate Research Opportunities Program (UROP) The International Undergraduate Research Opportunities Program (UROP) Scholarship promotes learning abroad opportunities to undergraduate students by providing funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
-Proposals for International UROP projects for spring semester 2018 are due Tuesday, Oct.
-31, 2017.
-The deadline for fall 2018 or academic year 2018-19 is Tuesday, May 1, 2018.
-Learn more on the Undergraduate Research website.
+Proposals for International UROP projects for spring semester are usually due in late October.
+The deadline for fall or the full academic year is usually in early May.
+For specific dates and information, visit the Undergraduate Research website.

 - Summer Research Experiences for Undergraduates (REU) The National Science Foundation funds research programs at institutions throughout the nation.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 An REU site may be within the U.S. or abroad.
 Learn more on the National Science Foundation website.